gvwilson/sensibleadventures/nardica/nardica.md

 Iffy had built the lock for her cabin door herself when she was ten.
-After spending a couple of days browsing designs on the net, she had milled the parts at Mister Mishra's and installed it while her uncle was off with his friends.
+After spending a couple of days browsing designs on the net, she had milled the parts at Mr. Mishra's and installed it while her uncle was off with his friends.
 She had never spoken to Aunt Naggie about it, but she was pretty sure her foster mother understood why